- What’s Overlay Betting?

-The right one being pointed by the blue arrows is the case of Overlay.
+The right one is pointed by the blue arrows in the case of Overlay.
 The software automatically calculates a Risk-Free basis.
-Namely, it sets to offset the loss of £0.37 in the standard matched betting by making additional lay by £0.38 to £25.51 stake.
+Namely, it sets to offset the loss of £0.37 in the standard matched betting by making an additional lay by £0.38 to £25.51 stake.

 As you see, it shows £0.00 if my horse loses, and increased the loss to £1.53 from £0.39 when my horse wins.
 But I get a £25 Free Bet if my horse wins.

 - if my horse "Seven Heavens" wins, I lose £1.53 but receive a £25 Free Bet which is estimated to be around 80% in cash value.
 Therefore (£25 x 80%) - £1.53 = £18.47 will be my net profit.

 - if "Seven Heavens" loses, I'm break even, no profit or loss.